 Task assignments, processes, location and distance norms, and resource specifications incorporated into system

-With the right technology, you don’t have to analyze your data and create a cross-docking management plan from scratch.
-A warehouse management system (WMS) is essential for running a successful cross-docking operation.
+With the right warehouse technology, you don’t have to analyze your data and create a cross-docking management plan from scratch.
+A warehouse management software (WMS) is essential for running a successful cross-docking operation.

 That said, buyers should conduct research into the capabilities of different WMS tools.
 While every WMS should provide the essential tools and information for cross-docking, some will make the process easier than others.